CodersCampus/cp/docs/md/5_TENETS.md

 There would also be at least one scoring/summarizing UI that maintains an overall view of all such major categories in one place.
 If the app had the additional capability of aggregating votes and/or comments by other bootcampers that would be an extra win.

-The checkin data would be designed around a checkin dashboard, and designed mostly for ease of use.
+The _Checkin_ data would be designed around a checkin dashboard, and designed mostly for ease of use.

-## 3. If prescription, then checklist:
+## 3. Transform Directives into Actionable Checklists

 "Go forth and network!"
-That sounds like a great general idea, but unless the respective student is exceptionally creative or talented in that area - even just knowing what steps to take would be beyond him or her.
+That sounds like a great general idea, but unless the student is exceptionally creative or talented in that area - even just knowing what steps to take would be beyond him or her.

 For every such high level category (Networking, Resume, LinkedIn, Github etc) there must be a corresponding checklist to collect completion data against.